 Reservation Cancellation Policy

-A refund is only provided if the user is canceling prior to 10 calendar days of the event, at which time a $15 processing fee will be collected.
-Refunds or rescheduling is not granted due to poor weather conditions or acts of nature.
+A refund is only provided if the user is canceling at least 10 calendar days prior to the event, at which time a $15 processing fee will be collected.
+Refunds or reschedules are not granted due to poor weather conditions or acts of nature.
 An event cannot be rescheduled within 10 calendar days of the reservation.
-Park reservation season is from April 15 to October 15.
+Park reservation season is from April 15 to October 15 annually.

 Park users are required to follow and abide by Idaho State Code, Boise City Ordinances and the Boise Parks and Recreation Park Use Policy.
 Park policies are posted at restrooms and shelters and are enforced.
 Violators will be cited.
-For more information regarding Boise City Code, visit webpage.
+For more information regarding Boise City Code, click here.

 - Bernadine Quinn Riverside Park and Quinn’s Pond